PhD and PGCert, University of Hull

 ‘‘An Empire Dock’: Place Promotion and the Local Acculturation of Imperial Discourse in ‘Britain’s Third Port’’, Northern History, 58 (1) (2021), 129-50.

 I am History discipline lead on the cross-disciplinary Level 1 module Revolutions (A113) and a member of the team for the Level 3 module Europe 1914-1989: war, peace, modernity (A327).
 I have also contributed learning materials to the new MA in History.
-I am part of the production team for a new twentieth-century Europe module, for which work is currently in progress.
+I am part of the production team for a new twentieth-century Europe module, for which work is currently in progress, and for which I am Employability Lead.
 I am also an Associate Lecturer on the Level 1 module Discovering the arts and humanities (A111).

 Throughout 2024 I am again working with the Heugh Battery Museum in Hartlepool to curate a new exhibition and programme of events on working-class mutual aid and commemoration following the December 1914 bombardment of the town, under the title 'Remembering to Help: Hartlepool’s Practical Response to Adversity during the First World War'.
 This collaborative work is funded by the Society for the Study of Labour History's public engagement grants scheme.